 Feeling supported is so important when taking on any kind of new venture.
 You want to know you’re making the best decisions for yourself.
 It helps to have someone to gently and lovingly call you on your BS and challenge the gremlins that hold you back from greatness.

 I asked Kate what her favourite aspect of coaching was.

 “Having you in my corner.”
 She told me.
 “It felt like we were in it together and you were walking with me through the challenges, questions, and obstacles I’d created.
 It felt like a true partnership.”

 During our post-coaching evaluation, Kate told me “coaching fills you up in a way that lets you then give more back to others – it’s like a gift that keeps on giving.”

 Kate was so glad she’d given herself the gift of investing in her dreams and her life.
 As a result she was able to gain greater clarity, balance, and fulfillment.

 If you’re thinking about coaching, I encourage you to ask yourself this question: Where will you be a year from now if you keep doing what you’ve always done?
-If the answer is anything less than “living a life I love so hard I want to grab it by the lapels and kiss it on the mouth”, it’s time to call in a pro, in the shape of an experienced Life and Death Coach who has the skills to guide you through the landscape of your dreams and desires and into a life you’ll be proud of.
+If the answer is anything less than “living a life I love so hard I want to grab it by the lapels and kiss it on the mouth”, it’s time to call in a pro, in the shape of an Certified Coach who has the skills to guide you through the landscape of your dreams and desires and into a life you’ll be proud of.